How the channel can turn converged stacks into converged sales

 Each organisation’s journey to the cloud is different, but the common thread is convergence.
 Driven by the need to reduce complexity and cost for the end customer, the converged stack is becoming an increasingly popular way to offer pre-configured product bundles for specific virtualisation use cases.

 All of this offers the channel a fantastic opportunity: to offer completely integrated cloud packages featuring their own services, including security.
 It’s the perfect recipe to drive sales and differentiate in a highly competitive market.

 Birth of the stack

 The journey started with hypervisors installed on physical hardware, but architectures soon became more complex with networking and storage also added to the mix.
-The end result is the converged or integrated stack; a data centre offering combining compute, storage and networking in a silo-busting virtualised package.
+The end result is the converged or integrated stack; a data center offering combining compute, storage and networking in a silo-busting virtualised package.

 The converged stack is continuing its own evolution as we see the popularity of the hyper-converged stack.
-This takes advantage of software-defined data centre technology to reduce cost and complexity even further for the end customer.
+This takes advantage of software-defined data center technology to reduce cost and complexity even further for the end customer.
 The idea is for hardware, networking, storage, hypervisor, operating system and applications to be made available in a single black box.

 Time for converged sales

 So how can the channel profit from these rapidly accelerating industry trends?

 The data center revolution driven by virtualisation and software-defined architectures heralds an exciting time for the industry.
 It is important, however, to be aware of the security blind spots that cybercriminals are only too ready to exploit if organisations don’t install virtual-ready security solutions.
 For this reason, the channel should work with vendors which offer security solutions that support and extend micro-segmentation capabilities for added security.